-But eventually, after A LOT of trial and error… I did it!!
-And I’m here to share with you today the tips I learnt along the way to make the perfect coconut whipped cream (as well as what not to do so you avoid making the same mistakes I did that resulted in coconut cream soup).
+Eventually, after A LOT of trial and error… I did it!!
+And I’m here to share with you today the tips I learnt along the way to make the perfect whipped coconut cream, so you can get it right on the first try.

-Coconut whipped cream is just that, coconut cream that has been whipped to resemble the classic whipped cream.
-It’s a great dairy-free, vegan-friendly alternative full of healthy fats and makes the perfect substitute to use in any recipe that calls for whipped cream!
+Whipped coconut cream is just that; coconut cream that’s been whipped to resemble classic whipped cream.
+It’s a dairy-free alternative, full of healthy fats and makes the perfect substitute in any recipe that calls for whipped cream!

 - Choose a good quality brand of coconut cream (must be full-fat).